PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 You can only update an MBL device if you have:

-- A successfully completed build of Mbed Linux OS for your device. <!-- TODO: Link to build instructions -->
+- A successfully completed build of Mbed Linux OS for your device.
+See the [build tutorial][build-tutorial] for instructions.
 - A device running the MBL image that you built that can connect to your Pelion Device Management account.
 If you do not have one, please [follow the first tutorial in this series](connecting-an-mbl-device-and-using-an-applications.html).
 - A directory in which the manifest tool was initialized, [as reviewed in our development environment setup](preparing-a-development-environment.html).
-This *must* be the directory from which the `update_default_resources.c` file used in the build of MBL was obtained.
+This *must* be the directory from which the `update_default_resources.c` file used in the build of MBL was obtained. <!-- TODO: fix this link -->
 - Additionally, in order to use the manifest tool to easily send updates to your device via the Pelion Device Management Cloud (rather than using the Pelion Device Management web interface), you will need a Pelion Device Management API key.
 If you don't already have an API Key, follow the instructions in the [Pelion Device Management docs](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key) to generate one.
 When prompted to select a group to set the API key access level, the default "Developers" group is suitable for performing firmware updates.
 You will need to make a note of the API key in order to use it later.

 ### Workflow

 #### Create an update payload file

-To create an application update payload file, make a tar file containing the ".ipk" files for the applications to install/update.
-Note that the ".ipk" files must not be in any subdirectories inside the tar file.
-For example, to create an update payload file at `/tmp/payload.tar` containing an ".ipk" file with path `/home/user01/my_app.ipk`, run the following command:
+To create an application update payload file, make a tar file containing the `.ipk` files for the applications to install/update.
+Note that the `.ipk` files must not be in any subdirectories inside the tar file.
+For example, to create an update payload file at `/tmp/payload.tar` containing an `.ipk` file with path `/home/user01/my_app.ipk`, run the following command:
 ```
 tar -cf /tmp/payload.tar -C /home/user01 my_app.ipk
 ```

 To create a root file system update payload file, make a tar file containing the root file system archive from your MBL build.
 A symlink to the root file system archive can be found at `<your_workarea>/build-mbl/tmp-mbl-glibc/deploy/images/<MACHINE>/mbl-console-image-<MACHINE>.tar.xz` where:
 - `<your_workarea>` is the directory in which the `repo init` command was run to create the MBL workarea.
-- `<MACHINE>` is the value of `MACHINE` used when sourcing the `setup-environment` script.
-If you are using a Raspberry Pi 3, `<MACHINE>` will be `raspberrypi3-mbl` and if you are using a WaRP7 it will be `imx7s-warp-mbl`.
+- `<MACHINE>` is the value that was given for the `--machine` option to the build script.
+See the [build tutorial][build-tutorial] to find out which value of `<MACHINE>` is suitable for your device.

-Note that the file inside the update payload must be called `rootfs.tar.xz`.
+Note that the file inside the update payload must be called `rootfs.tar.xz` and must not be in any subdirectory inside the tar file.

 For example, if your workarea is `/home/user01/mbl/mbl-os-0.5` and you are using a WaRP7, run the following command to create a payload file at `/tmp/payload.tar`:
 ```